-In her previous role as Housing Finance Specialist, Elena had the responsibility for the coordination of major housing finance programs across the region.
-During this time she was responsible for providing technical consultancy and management services across the region, building support strategies, housing finance tools, designing housing support services, financial and risk management, evaluating projects, building capacity and training staff in HFH and partner organizations, and promoting best practices across the organization and region.
-Before joining Habitat, Elena held important positions in the field of housing finance including having played an essential role in setting up the microfinance institution in Macedonia for Horizonti, where she worked as Operations Director from 2000 to 2008.
+In her previous role as housing finance specialist, Elena had the responsibility for the coordination of major housing finance programs across the region.
+During this time she was responsible for providing technical consultancy and management services across the region, building support strategies, housing finance tools, designing housing support services, financial and risk management, evaluating projects, building capacity and training staff in HFH and partner organizations and promoting best practices across the organization and region.
+Before joining Habitat, Elena held important positions in the field of housing finance including having played an essential role in setting up the microfinance institution in Macedonia for Horizonti, where she worked as operations director from 2000 to 2008.

-Andreea Cismaru currently is Program Director for Habitat for Humanity Romania and her main goals and responsibilities are the implementation of all products and programs developed by the organization, in accordance with the global strategy.
-Particularly, as a housing finance specialist, she is focused on implementing and developing microfinance and housing support services at the country level, and introducing new concepts in the financial sector in Romania.
+Andreea Cismaru currently is program director for Habitat for Humanity Romania and her main goals and responsibilities are the implementation of all products and programs developed by the organization, in accordance with the global strategy.
+Particularly, as a housing finance specialist, she is focused on implementing and developing microfinance and housing support services at the country level and introducing new concepts in the financial sector in Romania.

-Andreea has 15 year experience in the banking sector, with more than half of this period being involved in residential projects or negotiation of financing facilities.
+Andreea has 15 years of experience in the banking sector, with more than half of this period being involved in residential projects or negotiation of financing facilities.
 Andreea worked in several major banks in Romania, having had several responsibilities with emphasis on commercial and project finance lending, founding the project finance division within MKB Bank (part of Bayerische Landesbank Group).

-Andreea graduated from the Technical University of Civil Engineering, Bucharest, having five years specialization in construction engineering and management, and holds a master’s degree in Management of International Projects.
+Andreea graduated from the Technical University of Civil Engineering, Bucharest, having five years specialization in construction engineering and management, and holds a master’s degree in management of international projects.
 Currently, Andreea is enrolled for CFA designation (CFA institute) and Energy Risk Professional (GARP – Global Association of Risk Professional).

-Liljana Alčeva is working as a Deputy Director of Programs, and is responsible for the program portfolio of HFH Macedonia.
-She develops and implements strategies and programs to improve housing conditions of low income families through microfinance, construction, housing support services, advocacy, promoting voluntarism and networking.
+Liljana Alčeva is working as a deputy director of programs, and is responsible for the program portfolio of HFH Macedonia.
+She develops and implements strategies and programs to improve housing conditions of low-income families through microfinance, construction, housing support services, advocacy, promoting voluntarism and networking.

 She has extensive experience in designing, programming, implementing and evaluating many development projects and programs in Macedonia and in the Balkan region.
-During her fifteen years of practice, she has been focusing on improving the position of marginalized groups, through education, direct aid and involving them in the decision making process, cooperating with numerous NGOs, state institutions and the business sector.
+During her 15 years of practice, she has been focusing on improving the position of marginalized groups, through education, direct aid and involving them in the decision making process, cooperating with numerous NGOs, state institutions and the business sector.
 Working as a trainer and consultant in project and organizational management, Liljana has led and conducted many capacity building initiatives in order to upgrade knowledge and skills of people in NGOs and in public sector.
-Before joining Habitat for Humanity, Liljana worked for the United Nations Development Programme (UNDP), Macedonian Centre for International Cooperation and in the corporate sector.
+Before joining Habitat for Humanity, Liljana worked for the United Nations Development Programme, Macedonian Centre for International Cooperation and in the corporate sector.

-In her previous role as Housing Finance Manager she was responsible for the design and the creation of new loan products/models/projects for housing and housing policy, conducting monitoring and evaluation of housing finance projects, due diligence of potential financial partners, loan proposals and investigation of sources of external capital for funding housing finance projects.
+In her previous role as housing finance manager she was responsible for the design and the creation of new loan products/models/projects for housing and housing policy, conducting monitoring and evaluation of housing finance projects, due diligence of potential financial partners, loan proposals and investigation of sources of external capital for funding housing finance projects.